Indian cinema on a mission at Cannes to dispel Bollywood image

 "If you use the term Bollywood, it really represents the song-and-dance, credibility-stretched story kind of film," said director Amit Kumar, whose gangster-cop thriller "Monsoon Shootout" held its premiere at Cannes on Sunday.

-"We need to portray Indian cinema as more international and I hope our presence at Cannes will make the world realise that Indian cinema is most than just about Bollywood," he told Reuters
+"We need to portray Indian cinema as more international and I hope our presence at Cannes will make the world realize that Indian cinema is most than just about Bollywood," he told Reuters

 The Indian visitors to Cannes are also keen to lure investment to their film industry, which is forecast to grow to $5 billion by 2014 from $3.2 billion in 2010, according to a report by Ernst & Young.